haroldjose30/FamilySharedList/README.md

 ## TODO:

-In which I intend to implement the following items as available
+I intend to implement the following items as available

 ### Features to be developed:
-- [ ] User account creation and login
+- [X] User account creation and login (guess account)
 - [X] Adding, editing and deleting items on the list
 - [X] Item completion tracking
-- [ ] Sharing the list with multiple users
+- [X] Sharing the list with multiple users
 - [ ] Item categorization
 - [ ] Item priority setting
 - [ ] Item search functionality